ishararaviget9/ishararaviget9/README.md

 #### 📈 Data Scientist :
 Armed with statistical prowess and a knack for pattern recognition, I unravel the secrets hidden within data.
 My data-driven insights empower organizations to make informed decisions and chart their course to success.

-*   🌍  I'm based in Sri Lanka
-*   🖥️  See my portfolio at [MyProfile](https://ishararaviget9.github.io/myportfolio/)
-*   ✉️  You can contact me at [isharasiriwardhanaget99@gmail.com](mailto:isharasiriwardhanaget99@gmail.com)
-*   🧠  I'm learning Plymouth University
-*   🤝  I'm open to collaborating on example1, example2
-*   ⚡  get1, get2

 ### Skills